9 Extreme Frugal Living Tips You Probably Haven’t Considered

 An example of this would be planting pumpkins and in the fall, when they’re ripe, using them to bake pumpkin pies or pumpkin bread.
 You can either use them for your Thanksgiving meals or sell them and make a profit!
 You could also sell them for decor!
 A package of pumpkin seeds might cost a few bucks and yields 20 pumpkins weighing 50 pounds or more!

-Imagine what those would sell for in nice neighborhoods as decor!
-This is a great side hustle for kids and grown-ups alike!
+Imagine your profit selling pumpkins in the fall in nice neighborhoods as outdoor decor!
+This is a great way for families to bond and share in enjoying the fruits of their labor!
 This is one extreme frugal living practice I can stand behind!

 7. Become a Tap Water Only Household